projectcalico/calico/reference/architecture/data-path.md

 As far as the static data path is concerned, yes.
-It’s just a combination of responding to workload ARP requests with the host MAC, IP routing and iptables or ebpf.
+It’s just a combination of responding to workload ARP requests with the host MAC, IP routing and iptables or eBPF.
 There’s a great deal more to {{site.prodname}} in terms of how the required routing and security information is managed, and for handling dynamic things such as workload migration – but the basic data path really is that simple.